empoweragency/fernfolio-11ty-template/src/posts/how-to-track-substack-conversions-using-google-analytics.md

 * It’ll ask you to enable Ecommerce feature.
 * Follow the quick steps.

+To activate e-commerce you must go to the administration part in Analytics, and there activate using the button.

 ## And that’s it!

 You can now track a lot more granular data than in your Substack analytics.